ykabaran/TwitterSplash/README.md

 });
 ```

+In the sample code a boolean DO_XML variable is provided to demonstrate both methods.

+Please feel free to ask for any fixes/customizations/additions to this view.

 ## Notes

 - The view has only been tested on HTC One running Android 4.4.2, and therefore needs to be tested on devices with different versions and screen resolutions.